-I graduated from Cornell University in 1997 with a PhD in Applied Linguistics and a minor in Cognitive Studies.
+Background: I graduated from Cornell University in 1997 with a PhD in Applied Linguistics and a minor in Cognitive Studies.
 I have held positions at University of Minnesota, Penn State University, and University of Texas-Austin.
 I was also a faculty member in the former Department of Hispanic Studies at Rice University from 2000 to 2006.
-From 2006 to 2013, I was the director of the Language Program in Spanish and Portuguese at UT-Austin, one of the largest second language programs in the nation with a maximum enrollment of more than 2,000 students.
-One of the proudest achievements of our UT team was the successful improvement of our language courses with respect to the high level of expectations and concomitant academic achievement of the students in the program.
+From 2006 to 2013, I was the director of the Language Program in Spanish and Portuguese at UT-Austin, one of the largest second language programs in the nation.

-Research: I conduct research in a number of areas associated with various aspects of the general field of second language acquisition/development, and its corresponding applied field of second language teaching.
+Research: As a faculty member in the Department of Spanish, Portuguese and Latin American Studies, I conduct research in a number of areas associated with the field of second language acquisition/development.
+As Director of Research at CLIC, I work with the postdoctoral fellows at the center on a number of topics related to Interactional Competence, Language Testing, and other areas central to research on L2 acquisition and teaching.
 Currently, I am on the Editorial Board of the peer-reviewed journals Language@Internet and Journal of Spanish Language Teaching.
-The following are the most relevant areas of research I have developed:
+The following are the most relevant areas of my research:

 - Second language learning/teaching among adult learners, including methodology, testing and the use of electronic media for second language learning.
-These topics are presented in two books published by Georgetown University Press (2003, 2006) as well as several refereed articles.
+These topics are presented in two books published by Georgetown University Press in 2003 and in 2006 as well as several refereed articles.
 I am also the author of a Spanish first year textbook, Conectándonos, published by Kendall-Hunt.

 - Conceptual aspects of dialects in contact, with a special emphasis on social and political implications of bilingual education in the US.
-This is a topic covered by a book published by Multilingual Matters (2009) and a video documentary titled “The Choosers.”
+This is a topic covered by a book published by Multilingual Matters (2009).

-Teaching: I regularly teach courses on L2 teaching methodology, the development of tense-aspect marking, theories of L2 development, cognitive approaches to L2 acquisition, bilingualism, the sociolinguistics of Spanish, the history of Spanish, and L2 assessment and testing.
+Teaching: I teach courses on the sociolinguistics of Spanish, the history of Spanish, the development of tense-aspect marking, theories of L2 development, cognitive approaches to L2 acquisition, bilingualism, and L2 assessment and testing.

 MS 36, Rice University